onisage/uxhouse/README.md

 1. Be constructive.
     * Feedback and critique can be very sensitive instances of interaction between users.
 In our field, we need to be able to navigate these interactions tactfully and with taste.
 If you are unable to be constructive in the way you offer feedback, you will be asked to leave.
 If you are unable to receive constructive critique without becoming defensive, you will be asked to leave.
 1. Be willing to learn and improve, regardless of seniority.
     * This means leaving the ego at the door.
-There is no good reason that anyone at any level should deny the possibility for improvement in their craft or admit that there is another valid perspective.
+There is no good reason that anyone at any level should deny the possibility for improvement in their craft or deny that there is another valid perspective.
 Serious absolutes will not be tolerated regarding the subjectives such as the creative process and the tools used in that process.
 If you prove with consistency that you are not maintaining an open mind, you will be asked to leave.

 ## Current State